 Menorca is a treasure chest full of archaeological delights dating back to the Iron and Bronze Age.
 Explore the many idyllic coves and caves, snorkelling or scuba diving in these glorious clean waters.

 The Capital of the Island is Mahon and the port is one of the most talked about sites in history.
-The port has several entrances; one of the best ones, with low cost moorings, is next to the fish market, but also looks onto the gardens of Rochina Park.
+The port has several entrances; one of the best ones is next to the fish market, but also looks onto the gardens of Rochina Park.
 The port played an important defensive site over the centuries and is one of the safest natural harbours in the world.
 It still has a naval base here.
 All about is an abundance of history illustrating the town's development and establishment between the gorge and the two cliffs.
 On the left side is the oldest part of the town where you can discover the church of Santa Maria and on the right is the Carmelite church and convent.
 Mahon developed with fishing being the main livelihood.
 The limestone caves outside the city date back to the Bronze and Iron Age and were burial tombs.
 All the remains have been removed and can be seen in the history museum.

 Menorca is well known for the summer festivals that take place in the small villages on the Island throughout the summer.
 These festivals involve some very strange traditions dating back to the 14th century.
 The streets are closed in the evenings and the festivities begin.
 One of the festivals involves a man walking around the streets carrying a sheep on his shoulders, then locally bred black horses are decorated and paraded, there is harmless jousting plus firework displays and dancing in the evening. .
 Other events

 are the summer music festival and concerts as well as the organ festival in Mahon.
 These events are very popular with the visitors to the Island.